-Here are precautions to greatly reduce the chance of an unpleasant (and expensive!) rattlesnake encounter:
+Precautions to greatly reduce the chance of an unpleasant rattlesnake encounter:

 Since the main trail is typically clear of shrubbery and other potential rattlesnake hiding places, this is the safest place for you and your pet.
 Don’t allow your pet to wander off leash or off the main path.
-My dog was bitten just a couple feet from the trail.
+Some dogs are bitten just a couple feet from the trail.